rogerbinns/apsw/doc/shell.rst

 Shell
 *****

-The shell provides a convenient way for you to interact with SQLite, perform administration, and supply SQL for execution.
+The shell provides a convtext interface to interact with SQLite, perform administration, and supply SQL for execution.
 It is modelled after the `shell that comes with SQLite
 <https://sqlite.org/cli.html>`__ which doesn't interoperate with Python.